Khin Myo Chit

 Khin Myo Chit (ခင်မျိုးချစ်, [kʰɪ̀ɰ̃ mjó tɕʰɪʔ]; 1 May 1915 – 2 January 1999) was a Burmese author and journalist, whose career spanned over four decades.
 She began her career writing short stories in Burmese for Dagon Magazine in 1934.
 She worked on the editorial staff of The Burma Journal during anti-colonial movements.
 After the war, Khin Myo Chit wrote for The Oway, a Burmese newspaper.

+Her birth name was Khin Mya.
+She was given her pen name in 1932 or 1933 when she translated Walter Scott's "The Lay of the Last Minstrel" for a university magazine.
+She signed the translation "A Patriotic Lady" (in English), and her editor translated the attribution as "Khin Myo Chit".

 National activism

-Her birth name was Khin Mya.
 She started her work in Burmese culture, literature and politics in the 1300 Movement.
 She acted as deputy head of the Women's Front of the 1300 Movement which demanded self-rule at the Shwedagon Pagoda in Rangoon (now Yangon) on 29 January 1939.
 Starting from that moment, she adopted the name, Khin Myo Chit.

 Journalism

 After the 1300 Movement, Khin Myo Chit started writing in many patriotic Burmese papers, including the Deedoke Journal.

 She graduated from the University of Rangoon in 1952, and served as an editor for The Guardian Daily, when she began writing short stories and articles in English.
 Her story, "The 13-carat Diamond", which appeared first in The Guardian Daily, was featured in Fifty Great Oriental Stories, published by Bantam Classics.
 Other stories, including "Her Infinite Variety" and "The Four Puppets", won acclaim in Asia.
 During her career, Khin Myo Chit wrote many English publications, including a historical novel on King Anawrahta.

 Khin Myo Chit also served as an editor in the Working People's Daily, voicing her political opinions and also her nationalistic spirit.
 She also wrote many books on Burmese culture – such as the Wonderland of Burmese Legends, where she documented famous myths, legends and folktales of Myanmar, and the Colourful Burma series.